Bereavement Counselling in Walsall

 My role as a bereavement counsellor is to help you make sense of these thoughts and emotions, and their effect upon you.
 It’s also the first step towards helping you identify a way forward.

 Are you looking for bereavement counselling in Walsall?

-Just getting support from a trained professional can make all the difference.
-If you are looking for a grief and loss or bereavement counsellor in Walsall and the surrounding area, or would like to know more about my counselling method please contact me via the contact page.
-I will listen to you confidentially without judging you and empathy will always be shown.
-Alternatively, if you are looking for bereavement counselling outside of the private service I offer, have a look at the Cruse network.
+Getting support from a trained professional can make all the difference.
+If you are looking for a bereavement counsellor in Walsall and the surrounding area, or would like to know more about seeing a therapist for grief and loss, please call me on 07824 385338.
+I will listen to you carefully and confidentially, and advise you honestly the ways in which private counselling might help.
+You can also use the form on the Contact Me page.